 It might be that not every use of predictive analytics is relevant to your business but you can pick the areas that will create the maximum impact by reviewing your desired targets: do you most need it for increased revenue, fraud prevention, optimised customer service, cost savings or better insights into customer behaviour?

 Predictive analytics can produce a huge competitive advantage for an online retailer, though the models have to be thoroughly tested before they are deployed.
-Also, periodic human intervention and supervision is required to ensure the models have not gone awry; all models have some margin of error.
+Also, periodic human intervention and supervision are required to ensure the models have not gone awry; all models have some margin of error.

 The benefits of using predictive analytics in ecommerce are many and once deployed (with continual monitoring) it will be exciting to see how much your business will benefit.

 Alternate articles that may be of interest: The Email Marketing Automation Trends